UCSF-DataSci/5-put-a-label-on-it-nikita-gounder/RESULTS.md

 - How much did the class imbalance affect the results?
 - What does the confusion matrix tell you about the model's predictions?

-*In the Logistic Regression model on imblanaced data, accuracy was the best metric at 0.9168 while recall was the worst at 0.3007.The high accuracy is because the class imbalance  *
+*In the Logistic Regression model on imblanaced data, accuracy was the best metric at 0.9168 while recall was the worst at 0.3007.The high accuracy is exaggerated because the class imbalance and low recall means the model couldn't identify a lot of true positive cases.
+The confusion matrix shows the model predicted the negative class pretty good but missed true positive cases.
+This means the model was biased because of the imbalanced data. *

 ## Part 2: Tree-Based Models with Time Series Features